awsdocs/aws-iotanalytics-developer-guide/doc_source/quickstart.md

 You will want to create an AWS IoT Events input that recognizes the fields you are interested in \(one or more of `what`, `who`, `dt`\) and to create an AWS IoT Events detector model that uses these input fields in events to trigger actions or set internal variables\.

 Jupyter Notebook
-[Jupyter Notebook](https://jupyter.org/) is an open source solution for advanced analyses and ad\-hoc data exploration\.
-Notebooks enable you to use templates and scripting language, typically Python, to apply different transformations or normalizations to the data, aggregate metrics, and analyze and visualize data using data science libraries\.
-You can even apply more complex analytics and machine learning, such as k\-means clustering, to your data using these notebooks\.
+[Jupyter Notebook](https://jupyter.org/) is an open source solution for using scripting languages to run ad\-hoc data exploration and advanced analyses\.
+You can dive deep and apply more complex analyses and use machine learning methods, such as k\-means clustering and regression models for prediction, on your IoT device data\.
-AWS IoT Analytics uses SageMaker notebook instances to host its Jupyter notebooks\.
-Before you create a notebook instance, you must create a relationship between AWS IoT Analytics and SageMaker:
+AWS IoT Analytics uses Amazon SageMaker notebook instances to host its Jupyter Notebooks\.
+Before you create a notebook instance, you must create a relationship between AWS IoT Analytics and Amazon SageMaker:

 1. Navigate to the [SageMaker console](https://console.aws.amazon.com/sagemaker/) and create a notebook instance: